GoDaddyRegistry/gdreg-toolkit/readme.md

 ## Introduction

-These are client-side libraries that implement the core EPP specifications, the domain, host and contact mappings of the specifications, and mappings for extensions operated by Neustar.
+These are client-side libraries that implement the core EPP specifications, the domain, host and contact mappings of the specifications, and mappings for extensions operated by GoDaddy Registry.

-The Extensible Provisioning Protocol (EPP) was selected as the registry-registrar protocol for communication between Neustar Registry Services' Domain Name Registry System (DNRS) and the registrars licensed to interact with the registry.
+The Extensible Provisioning Protocol (EPP) was selected as the registry-registrar protocol for communication between GoDaddy Registry's Domain Name Registry System (DNRS) and the registrars licensed to interact with the registry.

 The core EPP specifications provide for management of domains, hosts (for DNS delegation), and contacts (for enabling communication with the entities responsible for a domain name registration).
 The protocol is extensible in various ways, including support for; extension to objects other than domains, hosts and contacts, extension of the commands defined on existing objects, and extension of the protocol to commands not defined in the core protocol.